NathanMcMillan54/FOMOSv2-CL/README.md

 #### TODO
 - [ ] Get Linux to run a simple Rust file (important)
+- [ ] Rewrite printk function in Rust (important)
 - [ ] Write Documentation for FOMOS (not very important now)

+##### printk
+``FOMOS/src/kernel/printk/`` is going to be the printk function from Linux rewritten in Rust.
+When printk is done being worked on, it will make development for FOMOS easier and that part of the Linux kernel supported longer.